Updated: Sep 11

 Be very mindful of your pelvis and back.
 Thanks to a wonderful hormone called "relaxin", ligaments during pregnancy become lax, and sometimes unstable.
 As the ligaments that support your spine and pelvis start to loosen up, you will be vulnerable to straining joints particularly with certain activities.
 Avoid anything that will create a lot of twist or pressure to this area like pushing a heavy supermarket trolley or vacuuming.
 Also avoid sitting for long periods, especially on a hard chair, as this will restrict the pelvic joints.
 Sit on a swiss/exercise ball for part of the day, take regular movement breaks at work and when resting lay on your side.
 Listen to your body throughout pregnancy, if something causes you discomfort then stop.

 Have some Osteopathic treatment.
 I recommend treatment every 4 weeks or so until 30 weeks, and then every 2 weeks until 36 weeks and then I find pregnant women want a weekly session until they pop!
-Treatment often consists of balancing the pelvis, increasing movement in the low back and manipulating the upper back and ribs.
-Towards the end of the pregnancy we can also worked on pelvic floor muscles in preparation for birth.
+Treatment often consists of balancing the pelvis, increasing movement in the lower back and manipulating the upper back and ribs.
+Towards the end of the pregnancy we can also work on pelvic floor muscles in preparation for birth.
 Dry needling otherwise known as medical acupuncture is a safe and effective treatment that can be used throughout pregnancy.
 We also treat with specialised pregnancy pillows so you can lie face down comfortably!
+This blog "Top Tips to Stay Healthy During Pregnancy" was written by Whole Health Osteopath Dr Jess.
+Whole Health Osteopathy was established in 2017 and is located at 855 Plenty Road, South Morang, 3752.
+Dr Jess has a 1-year-old daughter and has personal experience navigating pregnancy and parenthood!